Keith Kerr: Civilian record

 He is a graduate of the University of California, Berkeley and has a master's degree from San Francisco State University.

 As a member of the faculty at City College of San Francisco, Kerr was chair of the Business Department, dean of instruction, and dean of instructional support and special assistant to the president before retiring in 1995.
 After that time, he continued teaching as an adjunct professor.

-He resided in Santa Rosa, California, then Cupertino, California until his death on October 24, 2021 at the age of 90.
+He resided in Santa Rosa, California, then Cupertino, California.
+Kerr died on October 24, 2021, at the age of 90.

 Gay activist

-On December 10, 2003, Kerr revealed in an interview with the New York Times that he is gay.
+On December 10, 2003, Kerr revealed in an interview with The New York Times that he is gay.

 The interview was critical of the Don't ask, don't tell policy.
 Also coming out in the interview were Brigadier General Virgil A. Richard of the army and Rear Admiral Alan M. Steinman of the United States Coast Guard.
 At the time they were the highest-ranking members of the military to acknowledge being gay.
 In the interview he said, "The culture of the military is that you go along and conform ...
 And you keep your private life to yourself."

 He became a member of the Servicemembers’ Legal Defense Network.
 Kerr was a supporter of John Kerry in his 2004 Presidential run and was listed on a Hillary Clinton press release as a member of the steering committee of the "LGBT Americans For Hillary."